AbijithBalaji/Obsidian-Sync/README.md

 ---

 ## About Ogrelix
-Ogrelix is an MSME-registered startup based in India, focused on building innovative, simple, and impactful digital tools.
-While we’re not a formal private limited company, our team is passionate about solving real-world problems through open-source and community-driven development.
+**Ogrelix** is an MSME-registered startup based in India, focused on building innovative, simple, and impactful digital tools.
+While we're not a formal private limited company, our team is passionate about solving real-world problems through open-source and community-driven development.
 Ogresync is one of our flagship products under active development.

 ---